 Although people often get the two accounts confused, a money market deposit account works differently than a money market mutual fund.
-This account, typically offered by brokerage firms, more closely resembles a savings account.
+A money market deposit account, typically offered by banks and credit unions, more closely resembles a savings account.

 Some money market deposit accounts even offer check-writing privileges and other features similar to a regular bank account.
 While this type of account yields higher interest than a bank savings account, it also usually carries a fairly substantial minimum balance requirement.

 Certificates of Deposit

 Certificates of deposit, or CDs, are fixed-income investments that involve depositing, or "lending" money to the issuing bank for a predetermined length of time—e.g., three months, six months, or one, two, five, and ten-year increments—in exchange for a fixed yield—typically between three months and 10 years.
 In general, the longer you are willing to lock up your money, the higher the interest rate you'll receive.
 Once the predetermined time has passed, you'll receive your money back along with the yield earned during the lifetime of the CD.